ceramic-sf/quick-boi-source/bolq.md

 TODO
 ```

-Not everyone agrees about what is the best scientific theory, even when there appears to be good reasons for poeple to agree.
+Not everyone agrees about what is the best scientific theory, even when there appears to be good reasons for people to agree.
 THis does not mean that there is no truth in the better theory, or that truth is subjective.
-Similarly, peple may disagree about whether something is beautiful or not.
+Similarly, people may disagree about whether something is beautiful or not.
 Their disagreement does not mean that there is no objective beauty there.

 *TODO.*